mgeitz/eqalert/README.md

 On first run, eqalert will try to generate `data/spell-timers.json` by parsing `spells_us.txt` in your EverQuest directory.

-This file will regenerate with each new `eqalert` version or when `data/spell-timers.json` doesn't yet exist.
+This file will regenerate with each new `eqalert` version or when `data/spell-timers.json` doesn't exist.

 > If there is a project1999 update it is recommended to delete `data/spell-timers.json` to force `data/spell-timers.json` regeneration